SpartaSystems/holdmail/README.md

 By default, the application will create a [H2](http://www.h2database.com/html/main.html) database file called <code>holdmail.mv.db</code> in the running user's home directory (this is <code>/opt/holdmail/holdmail.mv.db</code> if you used the RPM intaller).

 This should be good enough for most users, but if you want to use a different RDBMS such as MySQL, you can configure your own datasource.

- in <code>/etc/holdmail.properties</code> using the relevant [Spring Boot DataSource properties](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html).
+Add your configuaration to <code>/etc/holdmail.properties</code> using the relevant [Spring Boot DataSource properties](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html).
 The following example shows how to configure to connect to a MySQL DB:

 	spring.datasource.driver-class-name=com.mysql.jdbc.Driver
 	spring.datasource.url=jdbc:mysql://mysql-server-host:3306/holdmail?autoReconnect=true&useUnicode=true&characterEncoding=UTF-8&serverTimezone=UTC